Read time: 1 minute 10 seconds

 - Use semantic HTML elements that are accessible by default (for example: buttons, labeled inputs, etc).
 If you must use divs for interactions, ensure they are focusable and labeled appropriately.

 - Check to see that focus is always visible and appears in logical order.
+Our Website Design System has more information about focus visible, including best practice colour combinations.

 - Make sure that no content gets focused off screen or is hidden from view.